-Our website was hacked today again (the first time in 2023-03-21) by Russian military cyber divisions in four different attacks.
-We have responded to their attack with the same means which were very successful and destroyed their network and connection to the internet for more than half a day.
+Russian military cyber divisions hacked our website again today (the first time in 2023-03-21) in four different attacks.
+We have responded to their attack with the same means, which were very successful and destroyed their network and connection to the internet for more than half a day.

 Russian hackers’ attacks on Swedish websites and infrastructure have exploded due to Sweden’s large military support to Ukraine and the EU’s sanctions against Russia.
 Sweden is also the EU’s presidency country, which makes us a target for Russian military cyber divisions.

-We could trace down the connection very precisely, as it is very easy to obtain information in countries like Kazakhstan.
+We could trace the connection very precisely, as it is easy to obtain information in countries like Kazakhstan.